2016 Nuneaton and Bedworth Borough Council election

 The 2016 Nuneaton and Bedworth Borough Council election was held on 5 May 2016 as part of the 2016 United Kingdom local elections and alongside the 2016 Warwickshire Police and Crime Commissioner election.
 As part of the staggered four-year election cycle, half of the borough council was up for re-election in addition to a vacant seat in the Exhall ward.
 Overall this meant that eighteen council seats were contested.

 Prior to the election, Nuneaton and Bedworth was seen to be a "swing council" that was expected to see a drop in support for the Labour Party due to the perceived unpopularity of party leader Jeremy Corbyn.
 Despite losing some seats and seeing a reduced share of the popular vote, Labour retained their majority on the council.
 Among the seats up for election, they won twelve.
 The Conservative Party won five and the Green Party won one.

-Results
+Results summary

 Total voting figures reflect that voters in the Exhall ward were entitled to cast two ballots.
 Change is compared to the 2012 Nuneaton and Bedworth Borough Council election but includes the vacant Exhall seat last elected in the 2014 election.